 - Supplements such as melatonin, valerian, St. John’s wort or CBD oil.
 All of these have been shown to reduce anxiety in dogs when given at the optimum dosage.
 Ask your holistic vet for guidance.
 Sometimes it takes experimentation to find the right dosage.
 Choose a supplement and stick with it to observe the results.
 If it doesn’t help, then try the next one.
 Bach Rescue Remedy or homeopathic remedies can also be considered.

 - Pressure Wraps, such as a Thundershirt or Storm Defender.
 These work by applying consistent, firm pressure on acupressure (nerve) points along the body that help reduce heart rate.
 Kind of like how moms swaddle their babies to help them feel more secure.
 Sometimes even putting on your dog’s harness will offer a bit of the same constant pressure and relieve symptoms of anxiety.
-Another option is to wrap your dog with stretch bandage over the nerve points.
-Here is a video to show you how.

 - Animal Lullaby Therapy and believe it or not, this isn’t the same as playing classical or any other type of music to try and mask the noise.
 Terry Woodford of Canine Lullabies provides songs that use the same relaxation principles for human music therapy such as repetition, consistent tempo and predictability.
 Combined with a human heartbeat, the music helps your dog focus their hearing.

 I tested the sample song on Chloe during a thunderstorm and you can see her choosing what to listen to – the song or the thunder.
 Worth your consideration.